mekhiya/web3caller/arch911/ReadMe.md

 - if withdraw request comes on a deposit, it's watchers are sent 0.0000911
 - depositor can submit withdraw request anytime
 - after withdraw request money stays in lock for 9 days.
+- on completion of 9th day, once again alert is sent to all watchers.
+This time 0.0000912
 - after 9th day, money can be transferred by owner to his same account.

 Future :